Shravan40/short_url/README.md

 # Requirement (Functional)

-1. System should create an unique URL link for each input per user.
+1. System should create an unique URL link for each unique input per user.
 2. System should return the original URL when requested with SHORT URL.
 3. User can delete the shortened link.
 4. Analytics